philippmoritzer/bd-ml-project/README.md

 $$ P(Winter | Tropes) = 0.7 $$

-In words, if a data point is in the tropes a prediction with a certain probability (e.g. 0.7) that the current season is winter can be made.
+In words, if a data point is in the tropes a prediction with a certain probability (e.g. 0.7) that the season is winter can be made.
 This type of classification can be performed using the Flux query language.

 [11, 16, 17]